 On ‘Open Up The Gates’ LMNZ takes his audience close to his side: He wishes for openness from a loved one in a seemingly desperate situation: ‘And trust me I won’t judge you, you’re afraid to show your weaknesses, we bug you ‘cuz we love you, we don’t fade, to show that we assist.
 Open up the gates let the water flow, all the pain make it audible…’

-‘Forward’ multilingually addresses the swing to the right in many countries: ‘You disturb our state, build dikes for your surge of hate… there’s many of you, not just drops in the ocean, this shit gives me fucked up emotions’.
+‘Forward’ is a multilingual anthem against rightist thinking on a global scale, racism and any other form of intolerance: ‘You disturb our state, build dikes for your surge of hate… there’s many of you, not just drops in the ocean, this shit gives me fucked up emotions’.
 In 2019 LMNZ toured through Senegal, Cameroun, Ethiopia, Togo and Ivory Coast together with his friend / the featured MC MAL ÉLEVÉ.

 The title ‘Revolutionärer 1.Çay (Demo)’is a wordplay in German on the May Day March and is the ultimate tea anthem.
 LMNZ was drinking lots of alcohol before visiting Senegal the first time together with Sister Fa in 2011 for a ‘Worldwide Rap’ promo tour.
 He stayed there for six weeks without drinking.
 The daily waiting for electricity including cooking Attaya (local green tea) and sharing it in the group altered his essence and brought tea as the new substitute drug into his life followed by daily Shay- / Çay-sessions in his mainly Turkish and Arabic neighbourhood in Berlin, Neukölln.
 ‘In the past I thought I’d either die from sugar or alcohol.
 Now I know it’s gonna be sugar.’ (laughs)